-This is a 2-hour workshop for school groups looking to dive deeper into the biology/technology of Urban Agriculture - specifically aquaponics.
-We don’t stop there… we challenge students to understand the concepts of biomimicry, biology, ecology, closed-loop systems, circular economies, and so on.
+These are 2-4 hour workshops for school groups looking to dive deeper into the science and technology of Urban Agriculture - specifically aquaponics.
+We don’t stop there… we challenge students to understand the concepts of biomimicry, biology, ecology, closed-loop systems, circular economies, and so much more.
 We’ve found (local) food is an amazing medium to bring people from diverse backgrounds around the same table to learn and grow.

 Things you should know!